-Phototheca supports many image and video formats.
+Phototheca supports many picture file formats and video formats.
 They are described in this section below.

 There are a few basic image formats that are well known to us and that have been used with PCs for decades.

 They are JPEG, BMP, GIF, PNG, and TIFF.
 Phototheca supports them all, though there are some limitations present.

 JPEG is fully supported by various features and options.

 PNG is fully supported.